Last updated on March 12th, 2026 at 11:25 am

-Okeechobee KOA is the largest KOA campground in the country with 800 campsites on 117 manicured acres with its own nine-hole golf course, driving range and putting greens.
+With 800 campsites on 117 manicured acres and its own nine-hole golf course, driving range and putting greens, the Okeechobee KOA is a small city unto itself with all the fixin’s:

 Jaycee Park

-You don’t have to travel far to find the glory of nature spread out before you with beautiful views of Lake Okeechobee.
-Jaycee Park is a quarter-mile away, straddling the Herbert Hoover Dike that surrounds the lake.
+You don’t have to travel far from the Okeechobee KOA for beautiful views of Lake O. Jaycee Park is a quarter-mile away, straddling the Herbert Hoover Dike that surrounds the lake.

-From here, you can access the multi-use Lake Okeechobee Scenic Trail for bicycling, hiking, skateboarding and roller skating.
+From the park, you can access the multi-use Okeechobee Scenic Trail for bicycling, hiking, skateboarding and roller skating.

-Or you can trot out to the end of the 400-foot fishing pier, a platform popular with both fishers and bird watchers, who scan the grassy wetlands before them for rare and exotic species of birds.
-Here’s the ebird.org checklist with 146 species spotted here since 1990.
+Or you can trot out to the end of the 400-foot fishing pier, a platform popular with both anglers and bird watchers, who scan the grassy wetlands before them for rare and exotic species of birds.
+Here’s the ebird.org checklist with 186 species spotted here since 1990.

 As for fish, the lake is home to more than 40 species, but it is known far and wide for its world class large-mouth bass.

-At the west end of the park is a sandy beach area, parking and a busy boat ramp.
+At the west end of Jaycee Park is a sandy beach area, parking and a busy boat ramp.
 You can launch your kayak or canoe anywhere along the shore, although it may be easiest to break through grass near the ramp.

 Okee-Tantie Recreation Area